exercism/python/exercises/concept/locomotive-engineer/.docs/hints.md

 ## 3. Add missing stops

 - Using `**kwargs` as a function parameter will allow an arbitrary amount of keyword arguments to be passed.
-- Using `**(dict)` as an argument will unpack a dictonary into keyword arguments.
+- Using `**(dict)` as an argument will unpack a dictionary into keyword arguments.
 - You can put keyword arguments in a `{}` or `dict()`.
 - To get the values out of a dictionary, you can use the `<dict>.values()` method.

 ## 4. Extend routing information

-- Using `**(dict)` as an argument will unpack a dictonary into keyword arguments.
+- Using `**(dict)` as an argument will unpack a dictionary into keyword arguments.
 - You can put keyword arguments in a `{}` or `dict()`.

 ## 5. Fix the wagon depot

 - `zip(*iterators)` can use used to transpose a nested list.
-- To extract data from ziped iterators, you can use a for loop.
+- To extract data from zipped iterators, you can use a for loop.
 - you can also unpack zipped iterators using `*`.